audrey35/nasa-picture/README.md

 - push the changes to heroku

 ```
-heroku git:remote -a word-search-games -r a5 // add remote for heroku app
+heroku git:remote -a nasa-picture -r a5 // add remote for heroku app
 git push a5 master:main // push the changes to heroku
 ```